perrysmotors/sketch-potrace/README.md

 ## How it works

+Potrace for Sketch is based on [Potrace][potrace], a bitmap tracing algorithm developed by Peter Selinger.

 - Select one or more bitmap images and run the plugin.
 - Potrace places a new vector graphic on top of each bitmap, and hides the orginal.
 - Potrace only processes bitmaps.
-If you want to process layer with an image fill, use `Layer > Flatten Selection to Bitmap` first.
+If you want to process a layer with an image fill, use `Layer > Flatten Selection to Bitmap` first.

 ## Example